kedartatwawadi/NN_compression/README.md

 where k is the parameter we choose. \(the + is over binary alphabets\).
 In this case, we observe that the process is stationary and is deterministic once you fix the first $$k$$ symbols.
 Thus, it has entropy rate 0.
 Note that it seems iid until order $$k-1$$.
 Thus, any sequence modelling it with a lower model wont be able to compress at all.

 We conduct experiment by varying $$k$$.
-Higher $$k$$ are generally more difficult to compress for standard compressors like LZ \(and in-fact a lower order adaptive arithematic encoder wont be able to compress at all\).
+Higher $$k$$ are generally more difficult to compress for standard compressors like LZ \(and in-fact a lower order adaptive arithmetic encoder wont be able to compress at all\).
 Some of the observations are as follows:

 #### Parameters: